Sensitive and Strong

 As I test out the word disappointed to describe my current situation, I can sense my inner storm subside and the sun start to shine.
 I smile as it occurs to me:

-Increasing my vocabulary multiplies my choices.
+Expanding my vocabulary increases my options.

 Building a Bigger Vocabulary